tradex-app/TradeX-chart/src/docs/src/content/docs/reference/02_configuration.md

 import { Chart } from 'tradex-chart'

 // After the chart has mounted on the DOM,
-// Start it with a configuration object chart.start(config)
+// Provide it with a configuration object chart.use(config)
 ```

 ## Minimal Config